Data-to-Insight-Center/faf-api-ICICLE/README.md

 ---

 ## Acknowledgements
-Thanks to colleagues at Texas Advanced Computing Center (TACC) who are hosting the FAF API as part of the NSF AI ICICLE Institute.
+Thanks to colleagues at Texas Advanced Computing Center (TACC) who are hosting the FAF API as part of the National Science Foundation under award #2112606, AI Institute for Intelligent CyberInfrastructure with Computational Learning in the Environment (ICICLE).
 Thanks to the US Bureau of Transportation Statistics Freight Analysis Framework for guidance.

 ---
 ## References